 Upgrade Your Website Architecture and Improve Your SEO

-This post was originally published in October 2018 and has been updated for comprehensiveness.
+This post was originally published in October 2018 and has been revised and expanded for accuracy and completeness.